t0mt0mm/fusa-calc/README.md

 ### Loading Data
 - **Assignment YAML:** Use *File → Open* to load `sifu_assignment.yaml` or your own export.
 All subgroup colours and connectors are restored.
 - **Component libraries:** Sensor, logic, and actuator libraries are read from the YAML files in the repo and populate the add-component dialogs.
-- **Cause & Effect imports:** Configure spreadsheet paths in `config.yaml` to pull SIF definitions directly from project documentation.
+- **Cause & Effect imports:** Configure spreadsheet paths in `config.yaml` to pull safety-function definitions directly from project documentation.

 ## Daily Workflow
 1. **Create or duplicate a SIFU:** Use the SIFU list to add, rename, or copy safety-function definitions.